 Operational debt is eroding client trust behind the scenes.

-Fixing ops might mean slowing down momentum or overhauling everything.
+Fixing ops means slowing down momentum or overhauling everything.

 Constant miscommunication or delays between departments.